History of Cartoon Network: 2007–2010: Fall and Noods eras

-On February 14, 2007, Cartoon Network announced several of the remaining series greenlit by Samples, Mask of Santo (later scrapped), Out of Jimmy's Head (spin-off of Re-Animated; CN's first live-action series), Chowder, The Marvelous Misadventures of Flapjack, and The Secret Saturdays.
-On May 2, 2007, Stuart Snyder was named Samples' successor, following the restructuring of the Animation unit of Turner to add brands such as GameTap, Super Deluxe, and Adult Swim to become the unified Animation, Young Adults, & Kids Media unit.
+On May 2, 2007, Stuart Snyder was named as the network's president, following the restructuring of Turner's Animation unit to add brands such as GameTap, Super Deluxe, and Adult Swim to become the unified Animation, Young Adults, & Kids Media unit.
 The network continued to target younger audiences with programming and changes initiated under Samples.
-The Fridays block was revamped into Fried Dynamite with younger hosts, paired with a Saturday morning lineup known as the Dynamite Action Squad, which was quickly replaced the following year.
-In May 2007, the network's broadcast package was changed seasonally during both the Summer and Fall seasons, with songs from Cee-Lo Green and The Hives, respectively.
-However, the Fall package lasted after its intended season until July of next year, in tandem with Snyder's new programming strategy for the network.
+The Fridays block was revamped into Fried Dynamite with younger hosts, paired with a Saturday morning lineup known as the Dynamite Action Squad, which was quickly replaced the following year with Har Har Tharsdays.
+In May and September, the network's broadcast package was changed seasonally for the Summer and Fall seasons, with songs from Cee-Lo Green and The Hives, respectively.
+However, the Fall package lasted after its intended season until July of next year, while a new look was being developed for the network.

+More original series premiered from 2007 to 2008: Out of Jimmy's Head (spin-off of Re-Animated; CN's first live-action series), Chowder, The Marvelous Misadventures of Flapjack, and The Secret Saturdays.
 Synder intended to expand Cartoon Network's audience to include older viewers, particularly boys aged 9–14, and reduce the network's reliance on comedic animation.
 Starting in 2008, the strategy led to a rollout of themed programming blocks for comedy, action, and fantasy series, as well as films suitable for family co-viewing.
 Also announced was a new initiative known as The Cartoonstitute, which aimed to create up to 150 pieces of programming over 20 months.
 This initiative was led by veteran animators Craig McCracken and Rob Renzetti, who created content for similar development programs in the past.
 The Cartoonstitute was eventually shuttered after plans for the program grew difficult, and only three shorts — Regular Show, Secret Mountain Fort Awesome, and later Uncle Grandpa — were selected for full series production.